Common ostrich: Description

 The feathers lack the tiny hooks that lock together the smooth external feathers of flying birds, and so are soft and fluffy and serve as insulation.
 Common ostriches can tolerate a wide range of temperatures.
 In much of their habitat, temperatures vary as much as 40 C-change between night and day.
-Their temperature control relies in part on behavioral thermoregulation.
+Their temperature control relies in part on behavioural thermoregulation.
 For example, they use their wings to cover the naked skin of the upper legs and flanks to conserve heat, or leave these areas bare to release heat.
-The wings also function as stabilizers to give better maneuverability when running.
+The wings also function as stabilisers to give better maneuverability when running.
 Tests have shown that the wings are actively involved in rapid braking, turning, and zigzag maneuvers.
 They have 50–60 tail feathers, and their wings have 16 primary, four alular, and 20–23 secondary feathers.

 The common ostrich's sternum is flat, lacking the keel to which wing muscles attach in flying birds.
 The beak is flat and broad, with a rounded tip.
 Like all ratites, the ostrich has no crop, and it also lacks a gallbladder and the caecum is 71 cm.
-Unlike all other living birds, the common ostrich secretes urine separately from feces.
-All other birds store the urine and feces combined in the coprodeum, but the ostrich stores the feces in the terminal rectum.
+Unlike all other living birds, the common ostrich secretes urine separately from faeces.
+All other birds store the urine and faeces combined in the coprodeum, but the ostrich stores the faeces in the terminal rectum.
 They also have unique pubic bones that are fused to hold their gut.
 Unlike most birds, the males have a copulatory organ, which is retractable and 20 cm long.
 Their palate differs from other ratites in that the sphenoid and palatal bones are unconnected.

+As the largest living bird, the common ostrich is thus also the largest living dinosaur.
+As a result, ostriches have been used as a comparison to study the biomechanics of extinct dinosaurs.